YoshitaPant-29/Verilog-implementation-for-10-2-Roic-architecture-using-FSM/README.md

 ## Author
 Developed by Yoshita Pant
-🔧 Tools Used: Verilog | Cadence Xcelium | GTKWave
+🔧 Tools Used: Verilog | Cadence Xcelium | GTKWave(online simulator)
 📌 Open to improvements, forks, and collaborative extensions!